Chapter 0:

 "Who are you?
 How did you get here?
 What did you do to them?"

 "Now, don't ask so many questions all at once.
 In fact, what use is there in asking them?
-You never asked us anything when you came to take your sweet revenge on us."
+You didn't ask us anything when you sneaked in and tried to kill us."

 "Stop speaking from the shadows like a coward!
 Show yourself!"